ninahowley/cs-hub/README.md

 ### Major Plan

-The right panel displays all CS courses offered at Wellesley.
-Hover to read the **course description**, and click to **add a course** to your profile!
+Explore Wellesley's full list of CS courses on the right.
+Hover to read a **course description**, and click to **add a course** to your profile!

-Your personalized **major panel** on the left will automatically update with which requirements you still need to complete.
+Your **major panel** on the left will update with the requirements you still need to complete.
 You can also click on the **drop button** to drop a course.

 <img alt="image" src="static/screenshots/major_plan_popup.png" />

 ### Explore Page

-The scrollable **topic list** in the left panel displays some popular topics in CS (as well as unique topics that our professors research.)
-Click on a topic to view a **popup** with more information!
+The scrollable **topic list** on the left displays some popular topics in CS (and unique topics that our professors research.)
+Click on each topic to view a **popup** with more information!

 <img alt="image" src="static/screenshots/explore_popup.png" />